OlivierLD/raspberry-coffee/SunFlower/README.md

  $ ../../gradlew clean build install
 ```

-Then the build of this project should work:
+After that, the build of this project should work:
 ```bash
  SunFlower $ ../gradlew clean shadowJar
 ```